P2GR/datamapper/docs/guide/models/mass-assignment.md

 - Define `$fillable` (preferred) or `$guarded` on every model that handles user input.
 - Keep `$guarded = array('*')` on baseline models and opt in attributes with `fillable` for the least privilege stance.
-- Reach for `forceFill()` sparingly and only when you can guarantee the data source.
+- Reach for `force_fill()` sparingly and only when you can guarantee the data source.
 - Pair `fill()` with validation as usual—mass assignment does not bypass validation rules.

 ## See Also